ramya0306-ark/Suraksha-AI/README.md

 # Suraksha-AI
-SheShield CrimeSense AI is a smart women’s safety system that uses AI and location analysis to predict area risk and generate safety scores.
+It is a smart women’s safety system that uses AI and location analysis to predict area risk and generate safety scores.
 It includes live GPS tracking, emergency contacts, and an SOS alert feature, providing real-time monitoring and proactive protection in critical situations.

 Key Features:
 👋 Welcome Page-Introduces the platform and explains the purpose of the women safety system.